How to Unblock a Shower Drain Without Chemicals

 - A cloth or rag

-Remove the shower drain cover if possible and use an e-brush or small brush to clean the hairs or any other obstruction around the drain’s edges.
-Wear rubber gloves if necessary.
+Get rid of the shower drain cover whenever possible.
+Use an e-brush or small brush to clean any hair or other debris the drain’s edges.
+Make sure you wear rubber gloves if necessary.

-Put one cup baking soda in the sink, followed by a cup of white vinegar.
-Then cover this drain immediately using a cloth or a rag to ensure that the reaction doesn’t fizz over the top!
+Pour one cup of baking soda down the drain, followed by one Cup of white vinegar.
+Cover with a rag or cloth.
+Cover the drain immediately with a clean cloth or a rag to ensure the reaction doesn’t get beyond control!

 Step 4: Wait

-You should wait for around 30 minutes while the mixture works its magic.
-It should sound like there is a fizz and bubbling.
+Wait for about 30 minutes while the mixture works its magic.
+You should hear some fizzing and bubbling.
 That’s a sign that it’s working!

-Take the cover off with care and flush the water with boiling.
-This should help clear any remaining debris and get your water flowing without a hitch.
+Take the cover off with care and flush with boiling water.
+This should clear any debris that remains and get your water flowing without a hitch.

 Method 2: Wire Hanger